Articles/Can Dogs Eat Yogurt? Probiotics and Dairy for Dogs

 The Short Answer

 Yes, most dogs can eat plain, unsweetened yogurt in moderation.
-It's a good source of protein, calcium, and probiotics.
-Greek yogurt is especially beneficial because of its higher protein content and lower lactose levels.
-Just make sure it contains no artificial sweeteners, especially xylitol, which is toxic to dogs.
+It supplies protein, calcium, and probiotics.
+Greek yogurt is preferable for its higher protein and lower lactose content.
+Check the label for xylitol (sometimes listed as birch sugar) before offering any yogurt, it is toxic to dogs even in small amounts.

 Which Yogurts Are Safe

-• Plain regular yogurt, Also fine, though higher in lactose and lower in protein than Greek
+• Plain regular yogurt: fine, though higher in lactose and lower in protein than Greek

-• Plain kefir, A fermented milk drink with even more probiotic strains than yogurt.
-Most dogs tolerate it well
+• Plain kefir: more probiotic strains than yogurt, most dogs tolerate it well

 Which Yogurts to Avoid

-• Yogurts with chocolate or coffee, Chocolate is toxic to dogs, and coffee contains caffeine, which is also harmful
+• Yogurts with chocolate or coffee mix-ins: chocolate is toxic to dogs, coffee's caffeine is harmful too

-• Fat-free or "light" yogurts, These often compensate for reduced fat with artificial sweeteners, including potentially xylitol
+• Fat-free or "light" yogurts: often compensate for removed fat with artificial sweeteners

 How Much Yogurt Can Dogs Have?

-Follow the standard treat rule: no more than 10% of daily calories should come from treats, including yogurt.
+Yogurt counts toward the standard treat rule: no more than 10% of daily calories from treats.

 • Small dogs (under 20 lbs): 1-2 teaspoons per serving